Max Branning: 2006–2021

-Max has mixed-emotions over Derek's death, finding it difficult to grieve for his brother.
+At first Max has mixed-emotions over Derek's death, finding it difficult to grieve for his brother.
 Despite rifts between him and Tanya following Kirsty's reveal, they depart on holiday during the new year after Derek's funeral.
 On their return, things are relatively healed between them.
 However, Max passionately embraces Kirsty after a heated argument.
 He then believes she has left Walford until she arrives at Derek's funeral.
 When Lauren befriends Kirsty, Kirsty gives Lauren a set of keys, which Max finds in her pocket.
 Tanya later discovers them and assumes that Max and Kirsty are still involved.
 However, Kirsty eventually agrees to sign the divorce papers and gives them to Max.
 Max shows Tanya and says Kirsty is leaving, but she realises Max still loves Kirsty believed because he refuses to have sex with her and is sad about Kirsty leaving.
 Max confirms this, so Tanya ejects Max from the house saying their relationship is over for good, as Kirsty leaves Walford.
 When Kirsty posts her wedding ring to Max, he tracks her down and finds her being abused by her ex-boyfriend's brother, who beats Max up.
 Max and Kirsty return to Walford and live together at the B&B. Kirsty lies to Max that she is pregnant in an attempt to stop him returning to Tanya.
 Max encourages Kirsty to abort the pregnancy, but following another refusal by Tanya to rekindle their relationship, he changes his mind and moves into a new flat with Kirsty.
-Max and Kirsty's relationship comes under pressure due to the meddling of her ex-fiancé, Carl White (Daniel Coonan), and he and Tanya argue because of her refusal to take him back, as well as Lauren's alcoholism.
+Max and Kirsty's relationship comes under pressure due to the meddling of her ex-fiancé, Carl White (Daniel Coonan), before he and Tanya argue because of her refusal to take him back, as well as Lauren's alcoholism.
 When Lauren tells Max and Tanya she cannot stand their constant arguing, Tanya agrees and decides to take Lauren out of Walford for treatment.
 Max later finds out about Kirsty's fake pregnancy after finding a pregnancy test on the floor that she threw in the bin.
 He ends the relationship with Kirsty and tries to convince Tanya to reunite, but she leaves Walford for Lauren's sake, after telling a heartbroken Max she will always love him.